elucian/bee/syntax/composite.md

 * Binded actions are using multiple dispatch so they can be overloaded;
 * Constructors and actions can be overwritten in other modules;
 * Actions of a type can be private to module or public using dot prefix;
-* If the unit type is public, the constructor must also be public;
+* If the object type is public, the constructor must also be public;
-* You can not alter unit structure after it is defined.
+* You can not alter object structure after it is defined.
 * Bee do not have inheritance and polymorphism instead you can use mix-ins;